 - Regular conference calls

-Compliance, Security, and AuditsCompanies that don't plan for or that underfund their compliance assessments will often suffer as a result.
+Companies that don't plan for or that underfund their compliance assessments will often suffer as a result.
 If your company is facing severe delays, incorrect scope of cardholder data environment, or even non-compliance relating to HIPAA, HITECH, or PCI DSS, ITS can help.
-Our Gap Analysis and readiness audits have helped many companies achieve compliance quickly.
-We help you meet compliance by:

 - Uncovering all of your compliance needs